Born This Way (album): Release and promotion

-On September 12, 2010, Gaga made an appearance at the 2010 MTV Video Music Awards.
-During the acceptance speech for her Video of the Year award, she announced the title of the album and sang the chorus of its title track.
-Described by the singer as "a Christmas gift for my fans", Gaga announced the release dates of the album and its lead single at the stroke of midnight on January 1, 2011, via Twitter, supplementing it with a black-and-white photograph in which MTV detailed that Gaga is "nude from the waist down, with her hair blowing about, and sporting a jacket with the name of the album emblazoned in what looks like bedazzled jewels."
+On September 12, 2010, Gaga appeared at the 2010 MTV Video Music Awards.
+During her acceptance speech for her Video of the Year award, she announced the title of the album and sang the chorus of its title track.
+Described by the singer as "a Christmas gift for my fans", Gaga announced the release dates of the album and its lead single at midnight on January 1, 2011, via Twitter, accompanying the announcement with a black-and-white photograph in which MTV detailed that Gaga is "nude from the waist down, with her hair blowing about, and sporting a jacket with the name of the album emblazoned in what looks like bedazzled jewels."

-At a November 2010 show of the Monster Ball Tour in Gdańsk, Poland, Gaga announced that the album could have up to twenty tracks, adding that production for the album was coming to a close.
+At a November 2010 show of the Monster Ball Tour in Gdańsk, Poland, Gaga announced that the album could have as many as 20 tracks, adding that production for the album was coming to a close.
 In an interview with Vogue in February 2011, she confirmed that there would be a total of seventeen tracks on the album, of which fourteen would make the final cut to the standard edition.
 The other three songs were initially to be released on an exclusive deluxe edition of the album at Target; however, Gaga later ended her partnership with Target in response to the company's donation of US$150,000 to the conservative political group Minnesota Forward.